Definition of Retro Reflective Tape – Online Store

 Oftentimes, reflective and retro-reflective are confused with each other.
 All retro-reflective surfaces are reflective but not all reflective surfaces are retro-reflective.
 Consider a mirror.
 It is reflective.
 However, if you shine a light on it at an angle the light will bounce and hit somewhere else.
 That is because it is reflective but not retro-reflective.
 If the mirror was retro-reflective the light would always come back to you.

 Here is a diagram that will visually show you how these films work.
 The first diagram is of a glass bead type reflective film.
 This is the original technology.
 The tapes are about 30% efficient and tend to disperse light back in a wider spread.
 For close up applications this is actually a good thing but for distance applications it is not.
 The pattern is similar to a flood light.
-Bright up close but not so much at a distance.
+Bright up close but not as bright at a distance.